raspberrypilearning/temperature-log/worksheet.md

 >>>
 ```

-1. So you can see that the temperature is, in this case, `48.3` celcius.
+1. So you can see that the temperature is, in this case, `48.3` Celsius.
 But what's that `b` doing at the start of the string?

-1. The `check_output` command returns a datatype called a byte string.
+1. The `check_output` command returns a data-type called a byte string.
 This is where each character is represented by a value between 0 and 255 in a large array.
 To see this as a string, it needs to be decoded.
 You can decode the `out` variable with an extra line of python.

 ``` python
 temp = temp.decode("UTF-8")